Sol Phenduka

-Life and Career
+Life and career

 Phenduka was born in Vosloorus and raised by a single mother.
 He attended St Francis College in Benoni, matriculating in 2006 and later receiving a Bachelor's degree from the University of Johannesburg.
 His music interest began at an early age as a rapper.
+He was also a prolific Reggae vocalist until he fell out with his group Sol and the Mambinos.